-Bugs grow big in Thailand, besides their frightening size, most of them can pack a painful bite or sting, some are even deadly.
+Bugs grow big in Thailand, besides their frightening size, most of them can pack a painful bite or sting, and some are even deadly.
 Read this before you start messing with Thailand’s most dangerous insects and bugs.

-Mosquitoes (see photo above) may not look fearsome or threatening, mosquitoes don’t have a painful bite, but they can transmit potentially life threatening mosquito borne diseases.
+Mosquitoes (see photo above) may not look fearsome or threatening, mosquitoes don’t have a painful bite, but they can transmit potentially life-threatening mosquito borne diseases.

 Dengue fever alone kills thousands of people every year in Thailand, it is also a fact that diseases spread by mosquitoes have killed more people than all the world wars and natural disasters.
 I think that qualifies the mosquito as potentially one the most dangerous things in Thailand.

 This monster centipede (see photo above) is commonly known as the “Vietnamese Centipede”, “Chinese Red Headed Centipede” and “Asian Forest Centipede”.
 The giant centipede can grow up to 15 inches long in Thailand, it is a fearsome predator and it will bite if provoked.
 The giant centipede delivers an incredibly painful and venomous bite which can result in a nasty infection, you should seek medical help.
 I rate the giant centipede as the scariest bug in Thailand.

 Hornets are well renowned for their aggression when provoked, hornets grow to huge proportions in Thailand, making these one bug you don’t want to mess with.